-It’s amazing what we can do with things that we’d otherwise consider as trash.
-Equally amazing are the larger aspects of what we achieve when we recycyle.
-Each piece of material you re-use makes a positive impact on the environment.
+It’s amazing what we can do with things that we’d otherwise consider trash.
+Equally amazing are the larger aspects of what we achieve when we recycle.
+Each piece of material you reuse makes a positive impact on the environment.
 For instance, according to the Pennsylvania Department of Environmental Protection (DEP), recycling in Pennsylvania in 2005 alone saved over 98 trillion BTUs of energy.
 That is enough to power nearly a million homes!

 This is why we continuously look for projects that make use of recycled stuff.
 It’s hitting two birds with one stone.

 We found this useful little project that turned discarded tuna cans into a storage tower.
 You can use this to store little trinkets, jewelry, and office supplies.
 If you have leftover beads, buttons, and other small what-not, store them here.
 Attach a label so it’ll be easier for you to find them.

 This is a simple project that won’t require much of your time.
 Start by gathering all the materials and tools needed and you’re ready to go.

 Not sure where to start?
 Check out these useful DIY swivel storage tower designs that will help you get the most out of your space.
 Whether you’re looking to add some extra storage to your kitchen, bathroom, or bedroom, these towers are a great option.
 And, since they swivel, you’ll be able to easily access whatever you’re looking for, without having to move everything around.